nickp60/riboSeed/README.md

 The trickiest part of this whole business is properly installing SMALT.
-BWA is definitly the easiest option, and the current default mapper, so dont bther with SMALT unless you need to.
+BWA is definitely the easiest option, and the current default mapper, so don't bother with SMALT unless you need to.

 ### Python Requirements: